West Seattle Electrical Panel Replacement

 Replacing the electrical panel updates the equipment that distributes power to the home’s circuits.
 A service upgrade may also increase the amount of power available to the home from the utility side.

 Some projects need panel replacement only.
-Others need a larger West Seattle electrical upgrade that includes service capacity planning or broader Seattle electric service upgrades.
+Others need a larger West Seattle service-capacity upgrade plan that includes service capacity planning or broader Seattle electrical service capacity upgrades.
 Benchmark will explain the difference after evaluating the home.

 Our West Seattle panel replacement process

-We explain whether panel replacement is enough, whether service work should be considered, and how the project supports future electrical needs such as remodel circuits, heat pumps, or EV charger installation in Seattle.
+We explain whether the home needs a panel repair, panel replacement, load management, or service upgrade planning, especially when the project supports remodel circuits, heat pumps, or EV charger installation in West Seattle.

-We complete the approved panel work with careful installation, clear labeling, code-focused workmanship, and permit-ready planning when required.
+We complete the approved panel work with careful installation, clean circuit labeling, grounding and bonding review, code-focused workmanship, and permit-ready planning when required.

 Questions about West Seattle electrical panel replacement